SoftwareTestingTrends/ai-tester-kit/docs/learning-resources/multi-agent-ai-systems/crew-ai/crew-ai.md

 ### Agent's key attributes

-Now, let's explore the key attributes of an AI agent to understand what makes them effective team members.
+Now, let's explore the key attributes of an AI agent to understand what makes them effective team members:

-Role: Think of the role as the agent's job title.
+**Role:** Think of the role as the agent's job title.
 It defines the specific function of the agent within the team, determining what tasks it excels at and what it's best suited for.
-For example, an agent could be a "researcher" or a "data analyst".

-Goal: The goal is the agent's main objective.
+**Goal:** The goal is the agent's main objective.
 This is what guides its decision-making process, directing its actions and choices.
 For instance, the goal could be to "find the most relevant information" or "analyze data for trends."

-Backstory: The backstory provides contextual information about the agent's role and goal.
+**Backstory:** The backstory provides contextual information about the agent's role and goal.
 This helps in understanding how the agent fits into the team and how it interacts with others.

-## Key elemenst of AI agents
+## Key elements of AI agents
 Now, we'll break down the key elements of AI agents to help you understand how they work and what makes them effective.
 Let's dive in!

 <div style={{ display: 'flex', justifyContent: 'center' }}>